-The following user command table shows the user commands that can be carried out during a call.
+The following user commands can be carried out during a call.
 Successful commands are signalled by two beeps from the telephone, errors are signalled by four beeps.

 FUNCTION 1st KEY TO PRESS 2nd KEY TO PRESS

 Latch the relay (unlatch by pressing 3) 1 0

 Release the door or gate 3 n/a

-Activate auxiliary output AO17 6 n/a
+Activate auxiliary output A1 6 n/a

-Activate auxiliary output AO28 5 n/a
+Activate auxiliary output A21

-Adjust door speech volume (GSM speaker) 4 0 - 9 (0 = lowest, 9 = highest)
+Adjust door speech volume 4 0 - 9 (0 = lowest, 9 = highest)

-Adjust phone speech volume (GSM mic) 7 0 - 9 (0 = lowest, 9 = highest)
+Adjust phone speech volume 7 0 - 9 (0 = lowest, 9 = highest)